department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/DevOps/Automation Code Docs/GitHub Actions/Overview.md

 ## Overview

-[GitHub Actions](https://github.com/features/actions) is used to automate several processes for our project, including build automation, releases, ensuring code quality, and other workflows related to GitHub project management.
+[GitHub Actions](https://github.com/features/actions) is used to automate several processes for our project, including build automation, releases, ensuring code quality, and other workflows related to project management.
 Our workflows can be found on the va-mobile-app repo's [Actions tab](https://github.com/department-of-veterans-affairs/va-mobile-app/actions).

 ## Workflows